Money & Subsidies

 • UK: $150,000-$250,000 total (3-year degree + living)

-• Australia: $120,000-$200,000 total (3-year degree + living)
+• Australia: $120,000-$200,000 total

-• US: $200,000-$350,000 total (4-year degree + living)
+• US: $200,000-$350,000 total

-For most families planning for local education, a target of $60,000-$80,000 per child is reasonable.
-If you want to keep overseas options open, aim for $150,000+.
+For local education, target $60,000-$80,000 per child.
+Want to keep overseas options open?
+Aim for $150,000+.

+1st or 2nd child: Deposit $6,000, government matches $6,000.
+Done.
 3rd child or more: Deposit $12,000, government matches $12,000.

-Strategy 2: Regular Investment Plan
+Strategy 2: Regular Investment Plan (The Compounding Approach)

 How it works:

-• Set up a monthly auto-investment of $200-$500
+• Set up monthly auto-investment of $200-$500

-• Dollar-cost averaging smooths out market volatility
+• Dollar-cost averaging smooths out market ups and downs

 • Historical returns for global equities: 7-10% per annum over 20+ year periods

-Example: $300/month for 18 years at 7% annual return
+The maths that changed my thinking: $300/month for 18 years at 7% annual return:

 • Total invested: $64,800